prometheus-operator/prometheus-operator/Documentation/thanos.md

 # Thanos and the Prometheus Operator

+_Note: This guide is valid for Prometheus Operator v0.28+ and Thanos v0.2+ and above._

 [Thanos](https://github.com/improbable-eng/thanos/) is a set of components that can be composed into a highly available metric system with unlimited storage capacity, if you Object Storage allows for it.